lequanha/Symfony4/README.txt

 F) Update a product
 route: /product/update/{id}
 method: PUT
-User authentication required (if we does not include a correct user and password then unauthorizated response will be returened and no data will be updated)
+User authentication required (if we does not include a correct user and password then unauthorizated response will be returned and no data will be updated)

 We update new quantity and new sku for id=2 above